annakalandadze/Bicycle/README.md

 Decrements gear level by one if gear exists.

 ## Details
-To access a database follow http://localhost:8080/h2-console .
+###### To access a database follow http://localhost:8080/h2-console .
 The username is "sa", password - pass.
 For all other questions - contact me.
+###### The application is not RESTful.
+In case if it was each entity would have put&post&get&delete.
+Here only basic needed methods are implemented.